MisplacedOrange/Rythm-Hacks/README.md

-# MediLytica
+# MachinaLytics

 ## Overview & Core Ideas

 - Visualizer for Machine Learning algorithms — a better, more insightful version of Orange Data Mining.
-- Fix what Orange lacks:
+- Fixes what Orange Software lacks:
-	- Low intuition: current tools often show numbers (accuracy, loss) but not *why* the model behaves that way.
 	- Provide "algorithmic storytelling" visuals: reveal patterns, rhythms, and reasoning behind model behavior.
 	- Many visualizers are static; few offer live/streaming updates or interactive parameter control sliders.
 - Add real-time simulation of ML behavior as it trains or adapts (live visualization of learning dynamics).